 In 2020, some organizations found that they raised fewer donations through virtual fundraising than in-person iterations.
 However, that doesn’t mean that supporters are less interested in participating!
 It may simply mean that they didn’t know how to get involved.

-Our final and perhaps most impactful tip is to consider working with virtual fundraising experts to perfect your strategy.
+Our next tip is to consider working with virtual fundraising experts to perfect your strategy.

 As we mentioned earlier, virtual fundraising isn’t exactly new to the nonprofit sector.
 That means that there are experts in the field that have been perfecting the process for years!